Lessons From A Jiu Jitsu 24 Hour Event

 If you are after more information on meditation and how to begin, I would suggest starting with these books: '10% Happier' and 'Mindfulness In Plain English', they helped me a lot.

-4: Nutrition and Recovery
+4: Nutrition and Recovery From the 24 Hour Event

-I considered this event to be similar to a marathon, thus I researched the concepts of carb loading prior to the event, hydration and other considerations.
+I considered this 24 hour event to be similar to a marathon, thus I researched the concepts of carb loading prior to the event, hydration and other considerations.
 That information is out there for you to look up, but here is what I learnt:

-- Eat a lot of food in the two days prior to the event: Good quality carbohydrates, proteins and fats.
+- Eat a lot of food in the two days prior to the 24 hour event: Good quality carbohydrates, proteins and fats.

-- During the event, drink a lot of hydrating fluids: Plain water is great, but it has a tendency to just pass straight through you.
+- During the 24 hour event, drink a lot of hydrating fluids: Plain water is great, but it has a tendency to just pass straight through you.
 Instead I recommend coconut water (I had 4 litres), Gatorade (I had 2 litres), or fruit juice (I had 1 litre).
 All of these have the electrolytes (sugars and salts) that you also need for hydration.

-Following the event I made a massive mistake.
+Following the 24 hour event I made a massive mistake.
 I decided to eat a lot of food very quickly.
 I knew that I was hungry, and I looked gaunt (turns out that I had burnt over 10k calories and lost more than 2kg that day), so I wanted to get my energy back.
 The problem was that I ate way too much and subsequently felt extremely nauseous.

 I became so concerned with the nausea that I almost called an ambulance for fear that the exercise had caused some kind of significant damage.
 Although, I also felt that perhaps it was the excessive eating of greasy foods that was causing the feeling.
 Thankfully the feelings passed and I was able to slowly feel less nauseous.
 Although this didn’t completely leave for about 3 days.

-The second and third day was painful – Delayed Onset Muscle Soreness (DOMS) all over, and no grip strength to think of at all.
+The second and third day was painful.
+Delayed Onset Muscle Soreness (DOMS) all over, and no grip strength to think of at all.
 What’s more, I felt very weak.
 Akin to how people describe a post-surgery/illness weakness.
 I couldn’t walk that well or far.
 I couldn’t really lift much of anything.
 I felt tired and a bit confused.

-I made sure to eat a lot of food, not really worrying about what was in it – I just needed the carbohydrates to replenish what I had lost, and I continued to drink a lot of hydrating fluids.
+I made sure to eat a lot of food, not really worrying about what was in it, I just needed the carbohydrates to replenish what I had lost, and I continued to drink a lot of hydrating fluids.

 5: Unexpected Challenges

-One of the most annoying factors I had to deal with as the night progressed was chaffing.
+One of the most annoying factors I had to deal with as the night progressed in the 24 hour event was chaffing.
 I know that runners face problems with feet and clothes, but I didn’t make the jump to BJJ.
 Upon reflection it makes sense.
 The continued rubbing, grinding and pulling of the gi would obviously cause irritation and inflammation.
 However I was unprepared for this occurrence, and by the 20th hour, every time I moved, or my gi was pulled I faced significant levels of irritation.
 Five days later and I still have sore skin around my waist, neck and underarms.
-If I had my time over, I would have brought more changes of clothes, “Bepanthen” cream, as well as a moisturising lotion to be applied throughout the night.
+If I had my time over, I would have brought more changes of clothes, “Bepanthen” cream, as well as a moisturizing lotion to be applied throughout the night.

-Where to now?
+Where to Now?

 More importantly though, this experience has given me the confidence to continue pushing forward towards all of my dreams, both on the mat, but also in relation to my writing.
 It has shown me that perseverance, dedication and heart lead to success.
-I am happy to say that I have my first fiction novel "Upgrade" - a sci/fi dystopia coming out late January 2018 and "How To Get Your Sh!t Together" - a self help guide, coming out mid 2018.

-Stay on the mat,
+Stay on the mat!